yurisuika/Zehn/README.md

 * On the chat window...
   * The channel list, member list, and settings buttons are toggled via three buttons added in the group chat header bar.

+### Plugin Support
+You can enjoy explicit support for the following plugins while using Zehn:
+* Extendium
+* Size on Disk

 ### Versions
 Zehn features both a static and a live version!